Waxolunist/validationconstraints/README.md

 Besides this fork will support a lot more constraints than its original.

+#Versions

+##1.0.x - 1.2.x Series

+This series targets weblogic installations up to version 10.3.6, due to its dependency on joda-time Version 1.2.1.

+##1.3.x Series

+This series targets more modern application servers like wildfly 10, due to its dependency on joda-time Version 2.9.2.

 #License

 ValidationConstraints is free software: you can redistribute it and/or modify